microsoft/AICentral/README.md

 This pipeline will:

-- Present an Azure Open AI, and an Open AI downstream as a single upstream endpoint
+- Present an Azure OpenAI, and an Open AI downstream as a single upstream endpoint
-  - maps the incoming deployment Name "GPT35Turbo0613" to the downstream Azure Open AI deployment "MyGptModel"
+  - maps the incoming deployment Name "GPT35Turbo0613" to the downstream Azure OpenAI deployment "MyGptModel"
-  - maps incoming Azure Open AI deployments to Open AI models
+  - maps incoming Azure OpenAI deployments to Open AI models
-- Present it as an Azure Open AI style endpoint
+- Present it as an Azure OpenAI style endpoint
 - Protect the front-end by requiring an AAD token issued for your own AAD application
 - Put a local Asp.Net core rate-limiting policy over the endpoint
 - Add logging to Azure monitor